How to Increase the Audio Output of a Piezoelectric Transducer Buzzer

 Diagram of a basic piezo transducer drive circuit

-Adding Buffers to a Basic Piezo Transducer Drive Circuit
+Adding Buffers to a Piezo Transducer Drive Circuit

-The addition of two buffer transistors, as shown in the circuit below, can reduce the power loss present in the basic driver circuit detailed previously by allowing for a higher impedance reset resistor to be used.
-A drawback of this circuit is that the addition of the two buffer transistors reduces the voltage applied to the buzzer by about two diode drops, or roughly 1.2 Volts.
-As in the basic driver circuit, the buzzer and circuit behave the same regardless of whether the one buzzer terminal is connected to the +V supply or to ground.
+Adding two buffer transistors, as shown in the circuit below, can reduce power loss in the piezo transducer drive circuit detailed previously by allowing a higher-value reset resistor to be used.
+A drawback of this circuit is that the two buffer transistors reduce the voltage applied to the buzzer by about two diode drops, or roughly 1.2 Volts.
+As with the basic driver circuit, the buzzer and circuit behave the same regardless of whether one buzzer terminal is connected to the +V supply or to ground.

 Basic driver circuit with two buffer transistors